Re-wilding with Claire Dunn

 It was about unpicking a lot of that conditioning, which was around striving and success and self-worth.
 All based on how skilled I was, or what I was doing through my day, rather than just being one more creature in the forest.

 What happened after the twelve months ended?

 I had a few years before I moved back to the city.
-I did eventually move to Melbourne, which was a foreign city to me.
+And eventually moved to Melbourne, which was a foreign city to me.
 I found myself living there because I followed a love interest.

 Moving to the city definitely was a shock, especially because I moved into a share house in the inner city.
 This forced me to see who I was when mirrored back by a human community.